jon-jacky/Piety/editors/HOW.md

 The whole persistent collection of saved buffers is stored in a dictionary whose keys are the buffer names, and whose values are the dictionaries for each buffer.
-It is a dictionary of dictionaries.
+It is a dictionary of dictionaries, *buffers* in the *sked* module.

-If we add or delete variables from the buffer module *sked*, we can make corresponding changes to to the code that saves and restores the variables in the dictionaries.
+When we add or delete variables from the buffer module *sked*, we make corresponding changes to to the code that saves and restores the variables in the dictionaries.
 This does not invalidate the persistent data in the saved dictionaries.
 When we restore module variables from a dictionary,  we use the *get* method to read dictionary items, because this does not crash when an item is missing from old persistent data; it just returns an appropriate default.

+An alternative to saving and restoring module global variables from the dictionaries would be to pass the appropriate dictionary to each function as its first argument.
+This would be quite like the *self* argument in Python methods.
+We rejected this alternative because it would make the code more verbose.

 Revised Oct 2023